-Our framework for governance is aligned with the Group vision - GMR Group will be an Institution in perpetuity that will build Entrepreneurial Organisations, making a difference to Society through creation of Value.
+Our framework for governance is aligned with the Group vision - GMR Group will be an Institution

+GMR Group will be an Institutior in perpetuity that will build Entrepreneurial Organisations, making a difference to Society through creation of Value.

 We recognise the foundational importance of strong governance in our endeavour to create an Institution in perpetuity.